MR473/MazeSolver/README.md

 INPUT:
 	- Input needs to be an image of the maze.
-	- Image should be present in the same directory as maze_solver.py
+	- Image should be present in the ./inputs/ directory

 INPUT MAZE LIMITATIONS:
 	- Maze should start from the top left.